jakubsuchy/saas-appsmith-pocketbase/README.md

 # Getting Started

 - Install Pocketbase via instructions in the [pocketbase directory](https://github.com/jakubsuchy/saas-appsmith-pocketbase/tree/main/pocketbase)
+- Do not forget to upload a logo (there is a sample logo in pocketbase/) in Pocketbase -> Collections -> configuration -> edit the record
 - Go to Appsmith.com, click Create New -> Import
 - Import from file and use the file in the [appsmith directory](https://github.com/jakubsuchy/saas-appsmith-pocketbase/tree/main/appsmith)
 - After you import, you will be asked to update the Datasource Pocketbase.
 Change the URL to the URL of your pocketbase install